Show All Answers

 Refund request forms are available at Guest Service at the Erie Community Center.
 Refunds will be processed based on the date of submittal of the completed form.

-No. Shredding services will be available at the fall event from 8:00 a.m. to 2:00 p.m in the fall.
+Shredding services are available on Saturday, September 12 from 7:00 a.m. to 2:00 p.m (or until the truck is full).
 A limit of two banker box sized loads per resident.

-Not at the event.
-A list of places you can take them to (for a nominal fee) can be found on the website at:
+New for Fall 2020: TVs will be accepted for a flat fee of $20 per TV, payable at the time of drop off.
+If you need a place outside of the cleanup events, a list of places you can take them to (for a nominal fee) can be found on the website at:

 All the services are offered either at the Service Center (150 Bonnell Ave) or the landfill.
 For more information on services can be found on the website at: https://www.erieco.gov/744/Clean-Up-Days.